anasrar/NihLink-Safelink-Template-Blogger/README.md

 - Unlock With Password
 - Sticky Ads

-# How To Make Safelink Page
+# How To Make Safelink Page / Article

 On **HTML** Mode